 upscale at Pet Expertise | basic versions everywhere pet supplies are sold!

-If you’re worried about your dog slipping a collar (such as with sighthounds or Dobermans, whose skulls are often no larger than their necks, or any skilled escape artist), consider a martingale collar, sometimes called a greyhound collar; it’s safer than a slip collar, but still secure in place.
+If you’re worried about your dog slipping a collar (such as with sighthounds or Dobermans, whose skulls are often as narrow as their necks, or any skilled escape artist), consider a martingale collar (sometimes called a greyhound collar).
+It’s safer than a slip collar and more secure than a flat collar.
+And some are really, really pretty.

 If your dog is particular large or strong, we may recommend a front-attachment harness.
 There are several varieties on the market, with three here listed in rough order of preference.
 This relieves the effort required to hold your dog while you train a new behavior!